MaryDomashneva/MixMakers/README.md

 That is how we become a MixMakers team, working on a mobile app.

-Our idea for an app is a cocktail search app.
+Our idea was to build a cocktail search app.

-We have chosen this idea because it could be easily split into small steps and also it has a large room for adding features.
+We chose this idea because it could be easily split into small steps and it gave us a wide variety of choice for adding different features.
-Our first idea involved image recognition for cocktail search so that user can take a picture of alcohol that user has and search for available cocktails.
+Our original idea involved image recognition so that a user could take a picture of alcohol that they had and search for suitable cocktails they could make.

 We decided to start with small steps and first of all defined an MVP (minimum viable product) for our app.

-Our MVP is:
+Our MVP was:

 ```
 User can open an app and type the name of alcohol